agsb/jelly/documents/CircuitDesign.md

 # Circuit Design

 In a processing unit, opcodes define what to make and microcode how to make.
-Opcode names a abstract action and microcode controls the signals and the flow of information to execute the action.
+Opcode names a abstract action and microcode controls signals and flow of information to execute actions.

 Jelly is a simple 8-bit digital circuit, all math, opcodes and microcodes are done by eeproms and latches.
 It haves a zero detector, a binary counter e some glue state logics, and LEDs many LEDS !

 Jelly circuit include the interface for Device Control Circuit (DCC), that could be real tape or memory emulated.

-Jelly uses 2kb space, address are A0-A10, data inputs are D0-D7, data outputs are Q0-Q7, multiplexed control lines C0-C7.
+Jelly uses 2kb space, address are A0-A10, data inputs are D0-D7, data outputs are Q0-Q7, multiplexed control lines C0-C7 and C8-C15.

 All chips used are CMOS, have OE (output enable), CK (clock pulse) or CS (chip select), CR (clear latch) lines for select action.
 The eeproms have /WR (write enable) to VCC.